 Side effects of chemotherapy

-The main areas of your body that are affected by chemo are where normal cells rapidly divide and grow.
+The main areas of your body that are affected by chemotherapy are where normal cells rapidly divide and grow.
 This includes the lining of your mouth, your tummy and bowel, your hair, your skin and your bone marrow (where new blood cells are made).

 During your treatment, and for a while afterwards, you’ll probably feel very tired.
-You won’t have your usual amount of energy and will probably find the tiredness builds up as your treatment goes on.
+You won’t have your usual amount of energy and will probably find the tiredness builds up as the treatment goes on.
 It will ease off gradually when treatment ends, but it can sometimes carry on for a couple of months or longer.

 Get plenty of rest, try to pace things and don’t overdo it.
-But try to get some gentle exercise (like short walks) as well.
+But try to get some gentle exercise, like short walks, as well.
 Being active increases your energy levels and helps keep up your muscle strength.

 Even if you don’t feel well just after your chemo, you might find that you recover quickly enough before the next session to be able to do some of the things you enjoy.

 If you feel up to going out with your friends, there's no reason why you can’t go.
 But be careful to avoid crowded places when you’re at more risk of getting an infection.
 You can talk to your chemo nurse about this.

 Let your friends know that you might have to cancel plans at short notice if you’re not up to it.
 Ask them to keep in touch through social media or texts so you don’t feel left out.

 If you're still studying, you may need to take time away from school, college or university, depending on the chemo you’re having.
 Talk to your doctor or chemo nurse about this.
 It might be possible to get your school or college to send you work so you can carry on studying while you’re at home or in hospital.

 Chemo can reduce the number of white blood cells, which help fight infection.
 If the number of your white blood cells is low you'll be more prone to infections.
 A low white blood cell count is called neutropenia.